AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 ``CXXFLAGS``.
 If neither ``FFLAGS``/ ``CXXFLAGS`` nor ``CMAKE_Fortran_FLAGS``/ ``CMAKE_CXX_FLAGS`` are defined, AMReX default flags are used.

-For a detailed explanation of CUDA support in AMReX CMake, refer to section :ref:`sec:gpu:build`.
+For a detailed explanation of GPU support in AMReX CMake, refer to section :ref:`sec:gpu:build`.